SmartFox289/Gilhari_AWS/README.md

 Install the latest version of Python from official sources.

-The `data_generator.py` file generates dummy data and stores them into `.json` files.
-The `api_call.py` file contains script for making api calls while reading data from the json files.

 ## Creating Python virtual environment

 It's always a good idea to work on a virtual environment as it isolates the packages from the local machine.